mjfrigaard/katacoda-scenarios/1-wrangle-data-in-r/step2.md

 ### Creating data

-Next we're going to create a dataset with the `tibble::tribble()` function.
-Access the help file (enter `??tibble::tribble` in the R console) or read the documentation on the [tibble website](https://tibble.tidyverse.org/) to see how this function works,
+It's hard to learn any of R's capabilities without some data, so let's create a data set with the `tibble::tribble()` function.

 ```
 BpData <- tibble::tribble(